free interior decorating and design education from interiordezine.com

 Screws have threaded shafts and therefore have a greater holding power than nails.
 Screws are mechanically fixed while nails rely on friction.
 The more threads there are, the greater their gripping strength.
 This of course depends on the substrate they are screwed into.
 A screw can also be removed with little damage to the substrate while a nail or masonry anchor will tend to damage the substrate when extracted.

-The three parts of a screw are the head, shank and thread.
+The four parts of a screw are the head, shank, thread and tip.

 • The Head – has the slots for the turning tool to fit into.